evan-sctg/Guided-Convergence-Adversarial-Neural-Networks/README.md

 Where λ is a weighting factor diversity_weight controlling the strength of the diversity loss term.
 The diversity loss L_div is computed at a specified diversity_check_interval during training.

-To bound the impact of the diversity loss, we set a topend_diversity_loss and bottomend_diversity_loss threshold.
+To bound the impact of the diversity loss,  a topend_diversity_loss and bottomend_diversity_loss threshold are set.
 The scaled diversity loss is computed as:
 ```
 L_div_scaled = bottomend_diversity_loss + (L_div * diversity_weight) / (1 - exp(-topend_diversity_loss))
 ```